 Discuss printing and material options

-For print materials, where and how you get them printed can lead to savings (though, admittedly, usually with some tradeoffs).
-Types of paper stock and finishing can also affect the end cost.
+For print materials, where and how you get them printed can lead to savings.
+Though, admittedly, usually with some tradeoffs.
+The end cost can also be affected by the types of paper stock and finishing you choose.
 Your graphic designer can talk you through your options and the costs associated with them.

 Be well organized in advance

 Time spent on revisions can add up.
-Taking the time to have all your content chosen, organized, and proofread before you send it to the designer will help cut down on revisions.
+Have all your content chosen, organized, and proofread before you send it to the designer to cut down on revisions.
 Changing the content of a piece once the design has been done means time the graphic designer needs to spend getting the design to balance again.
 Even small changes can add up quickly.

 Consider your your minimum viable product

-On bigger projects, it can be worth taking the time to set two scopes for your project: the ideal product (what you would end up with in a perfect world) and the minimum viable product (a version that strips away everything you want but don’t necessarily need).
-You can ask the designer to quote for both then decide where in the middle you can land to balance your vision with your budget.
+On bigger projects, it can be worth taking the time to set two scopes for your project.
+First set the scope for the ideal product (what you would end up with in a perfect world).
+Next, set a cope for the minimum viable product (a version that strips away everything you want but don’t necessarily need).
+Ask the designer to quote for both then decide where in the middle you can land to balance your vision with your budget.

 See also:

-My name is Mark Garrison and I’m a graphic designer and illustrator based in Victoria, British Columbia.
+My name is Mark Garrison and I’m a graphic designer in Victoria, British Columbia.
 I have more than 20 years of experience producing creative work in a variety of media and using strategic thinking to build and grow projects.